-The School Liaison Officer (SLO) serves as the communications link between military families with school-aged children, the command, and local school districts.
-As the “point person” for educational issues, the SLO is here to assist military families in addressing school-related issues.
+The School Liaison (SL) serves as the communications link between military families with school-aged children, the command, and local school districts.
+As the “point person” for educational issues, the SL is here to assist military families in addressing school-related issues.

 - Birth certificate

 - Student’s social security card

 Parent or guardian must be present at registration and need to bring their driver’s license or another form of ID.

 The Texas Education Agency requests that each student have a social security number which will become his/her school identification number.
 Please have your student’s social security card available at registration.

 Proof of Residency

 - Texas law states that only minors whose parents/guardians reside within the boundaries of the school district are entitled to attend school in that district unless approved for a transfer.
 Proof of residency must be provided each year at registration.
 Usually accepted proof of residency may be one or more of the following:

 - Current utility bill indicating the service address and the parent/guardian’s name